vn007/AVR_TWItestInt/README.md

 TWItestInt

-Test project to develop autonomous LCD1602 display connected via TWI (i2c) interface, that able to receive bytes data via USART and display it on LCD in hexadecimal format.
+Test routines to develop autonomous USART debugging tool that displays bytes from USART on LCD1602.

 Project is still in develop state and its proper work is not guaranteed